 Covers can be purchased in one of two ways.
 You can buy a custom-fit cover, designed and tailor-made for the exact make, model and year of your boat.
 Or you can go with a universal style boat cover, a generic model that will fit the measurements you take of your watercraft.
 Both have merits, and for some owners, there is only one choice.
 Here is the skinny on the two.

-A custom cover takes into consideration the console style, length, width, beam and various other measurements of your boat to give you an outer shell that will truly fit like a glove.
+A custom fit boat cover takes into consideration the console style, length, width, beam and various other measurements of your boat to give you an outer shell that will truly fit like a glove.
 No other cover will provide as much protection or as tight a seal as a custom cover -- there is no two ways about it.

-The advantages to a custom cover are straightforward -- tight fit with no looseness or flapping, built-in areas to house consoles and other raised parts and reinforced areas at critical stretch points.
-The cost of a custom cover will be more than a universal cover, but if you want the best for your boat, custom is your best choice.
+The advantages to a custom boat cover are straightforward -- tight fit with no looseness or flapping, built-in areas to house consoles and other raised parts and reinforced areas at critical stretch points.
+The cost of a custom cover will be more than a universal cover, but if you want the best cover for your boat, custom is your best choice.

 A universal cover takes into consideration the centerline length and beam width of your boat.
 (To provide a better fit, some manufacturers also take hull style into consideration.)

-Universal covers are especially useful for those that desire inexpensive protection.
+Universal boat covers are especially useful for those that desire inexpensive protection.
 They are significantly cheaper than a custom cover, and they do accomplish the job they are designed for.
 For some boat owners a universal is the only option, as a custom cover is not available to fit the particular brand and size of boat they own.
 In this instance, search out the highest quality cover with the closest specifications that you desire.
 This will bring about the best results.

 Measuring Your Boat for a Cover